© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Red Castle medieval ringwork, church and Saxon settlement remains is a scheduled monument protected by Historic England under reference 1017673.
 View the official record →

-Red Castle is a medieval ringwork situated in Suffolk, England, representing a fortified earthwork of Norman or early medieval date.
+Red Castle is a medieval ringwork situated in Suffolk, England, comprising earthwork fortifications that form part of a multi-period settlement site.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017673.

 Red Castle medieval ringwork, church and Saxon settlement remains is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017673.